 This would be one of the best beaches in Oaxaca to disconnect and enjoy a remote vacation.

 Huatulco is a Oaxaca beach area known for it’s big resorts.
 The town is actually a few minutes inland, and the coastline is dotted with resorts – many all-inclusive.

 But the interesting thing about Huatulco is it’s completely beautiful 7 Bays.
 It’s a National Park consisting of 7 cove beaches.
 Some of them are pretty remote and completely empty.
-We visited one on a road trip once and literally had the beach completely to ourselves.
+I visited one on a road trip once and we literally had the beach completely to ourselves.
 We drove about a half hour down a bumpy dirt road and found a dramatic, beautiful and empty beach on the Oaxaca coast.